harfbuzz/harfbuzz/docs/repacker.md

 this is often not this case.
 So this idea can be generalized as follows:

 If there is a subgraph that is only reachable from one or more 32 bit offsets, then:
-*  That subgraph can be treated as an indepedent unit and all nodes of the subgraph packed in isolation from the rest of the graph.
+*  That subgraph can be treated as an independent unit and all nodes of the subgraph packed in isolation from the rest of the graph.
 *  In a table that occupies less than 4gb of space (in practice all fonts), that packed independent subgraph can be placed anywhere after the parent nodes without overflowing the 32 bit offsets from